 Incidentally, Rothley is around 14 miles from Brinkburn.
 Perhaps the Rothley fairies use Brinkburn’s fairy graveyard.

 But let’s go and explore two local tales of their fairies and their human encounters.
+As always, hit play to hear the audio version of this post, or keep reading below!

 The miller and the Rothley fairies